bilouw/Gamemaker-Lighting-Engine/README.md

 ## Credits :

-Mike Dailly : For his tutorial on shadows raycasting   https://www.yoyogames.com/blog/419/realtime-2d-lighting-in-gamemaker-studio-2-part-1
+Mike Dailly : For his tutorial on shadows projection https://www.yoyogames.com/blog/419/realtime-2d-lighting-in-gamemaker-studio-2-part-1

 Adam Saltsman : For his free asset pack that i used for this project : https://adamatomic.itch.io/